Milan: National and international trains

-Milan is also the core of Lombardy's regional train network.
-Regional trains were operated on two different systems by LeNord (departing from Milano Cadorna) and Trenitalia (departing from Milan Centrale and Milano Porta Garibaldi).
-Since 2011, a new company, Trenord, operates both Trenitalia and LeNord regional trains in Lombardy, carrying over 750,000 passengers on more than 50 routes every day.
+Trenitalia and S.N.C.F. provide high speed services services to Paris, stopping at Lyon and Turin.

 Buses and trams

 The city tram network consists of approximately 160 km of track and 18 lines, and is Europe's most advanced light rail system.
 Bus lines cover over 1070 km.
-Milan has also taxi services operated by private companies and licensed by the City council of Milan.
+Milan also has taxi services operated by private companies and licensed by the City Council of Milan.
 The city is also a key node for the national road network, being served by all the major highways of Northern Italy.
 Numerous long-distance bus lines link Milan with many other cities and towns in Lombardy and throughout Italy.

-Aviation
+Airports

-In the surroundings of Milan there are three airports dedicated to normal civilian traffic (Milan-Malpensa Airport and Milan-Linate Airport, managed by SEA, and Bergamo-Orio al Serio Airport by SACBO).
+In the surroundings of Milan there are three airports dedicated to normal civilian traffic (Milan Malpensa Airport and Milan Linate Airport, managed by SEA, and Milan Bergamo Airport by SACBO).

-Overall, the Milan airport system handles traffic of over 42 million passengers and around 700,000 tons of goods handled every year and is the first in Italy in terms of passenger volume and cargo volume.
-According to Assaeroporti, the combined figure of the three airports with regard to passengers transported in 2022 is in fact 42,223,435, that of the two Roman airports is 32,836,515; the Milan Malpensa airport, with over 700 thousand tons, confirms the national leadership, processing 70% of the country's air cargo.
+Overall, the Milan airport system handles traffic of over 51.4 million passengers and around 700,000 tons of goods every year and is the first in Italy in terms of passenger volume and cargo volume (the second Italian airport system is Rome with 44.4 million passengers in 2023).
+The Milan Malpensa airport, with over 700 thousand tons, confirms the national leadership, processing 70% of the country's air cargo.